lhudsonPeraton/React/README.md

 # React Sample App

-Introductions
+## Introductions
     VS Code is an IDE we recommend for working with React

-Creating a react app
+## Deploying the Sample App
 1. Install NodeJS
+2. Clone this repository
+3. Change directories into the React folder if necessary
+   - Run `cd React`
+4. Run `npm install @mui/material @emotion/react @emotion/styled react-router-dom@6 react-leaflet react-plotly.js plotly.js axios`
+5. Run `npm run start`
+   - Any warnings can be ignored
+6. Open a web browser and go to https://localhost:3000
+   - The sample app should load on the screen!

+## Creating a New React App

+    1. Install NodeJS
     2. run "npx create-react-app react-bootstrap-app" to create the base react app
     3. run "npm install @mui/material @emotion/react @emotion/styled react-router-dom@6 react-leaflet react-plotly.js plotly.js axios" to install the material-ui, react-router, react-leaflet, and plotly dependencies
     4. run "npm run start" to run the react app

-Steps for creating a component
+### Steps for creating a component

     1. Design the layout of the webpage and break it down into reusable components where possible
     2. Determine how data will flow in your application (passing via props and component state)